- Psychologist Licensure

 Need to learn what type of licensure to get?
 First learn more about Careers in Psychology and then follow the steps to learn how you can become licensed in the field and state of your choice.

-Licensure in Psychology
+Need for Licensure in Psychology

 Psychology colleges can prepare individuals to be highly effective in many industries.
 However, when dealing with mental health issues and taking on highly volatile subjects on a personal or research basis, bad advice can cause irreparable harm to individuals.